-LOCATION: Ruby Memorial Hospital of the WVU Hospitals, Inc., - Morgantown, West Virginia
+LOCATION: Ruby Memorial Hospital - Morgantown, West Virginia

 DURATION: 4 weeks minimum